Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Why quasiprobabilities?

+This no-go theorem sets the stage for quasiprobabilities.
+In fact, it can be circumvented in three ways:

-\emph{Drop assumption (1).} One can define a joint distribution describing the fluctuations of a different (disturbed) process.
+\emph{Violating assumption (a).} One can define a joint distribution describing the outcome statistics of $A(0)$ and $B(t)$ as measured under a specific sequential protocol.
 The first measurement, over some approximation of $A(0)$, will induce a corresponding disturbance to the outcome statistics of $B(t)$.
-One can thus look for optimal schemes in terms of information-disturbance trade-offs \cite{busch2004noise,busch2014heisenberg,busch2014colloquium, beyer2021joint}.
-These are trade-offs between how precisely we access $A(0)$ and how much we disturb the subsequent measurement of $B(t)$.
+One can thus look for optimal schemes in terms of information-disturbance trade-offs \cite{busch2004noise,busch2014heisenberg,busch2014colloquium,beyer2021joint}.
+These are trade-offs between how precisely we can access $A(0)$ and how much we disturb the outcome statistics of a subsequent measurement of $B(t)$.

-\emph{Drop assumption (2).} That is, $p_{if}(\rho)$ has to be non-linear in $\rho$.
-Linearity in $\rho$ immediately follows from standard propagation of probabilities.
+\emph{Violating assumption (b).} That is, $p_{if}(\rho)$ has to be {\it non-linear} in $\rho$.
+Linearity in $\rho$ is justified by the wish to preserve the standard rules of propagation of probabilities, which themselves can be seen as an extension of logic~\cite{cox1946probability,surace2023theory}.
 Suppose one prepares either $\rho_H$ or $\rho_T$ depending on the outcome of a fair coin toss.
-The overall fluctuations $p_{if}(\rho)$ -- the fluctuations $p_{if}(\rho_H)$ associated to the $\rho_H$ preparation and the fluctuations $p_{if}(\rho_T)$ associated to the preparation of $\rho_T$ -- ought to satisfy $p_{if}(\rho) = \frac{1}{2} p_{if}(\rho_H) + \frac{1}{2} p_{if}(\rho_T)$.
-A violation of this condition occurs due to an nonlinear dependence of $p_{if}(\rho)$ on the initial state $\rho$.
+The overall $p_{if}(\rho)$ ought to satisfy $p_{if}(\rho) = \frac{1}{2} p_{if}(\rho_H) + \frac{1}{2} p_{if}(\rho_T)$.
+A violation of this condition can occur due to a non-linear dependence of $p_{if}(\rho)$ on the initial state $\rho$.
 This can happen because the measurement scheme defining $p_{if}(\rho)$ depends on $\rho$ \cite{sagawa2013second,micadei2020quantum} or $p_{if}(\rho)$ has an explicit dependence on a given decomposition of the density operator into pure states \cite{sampaio2018quantum}.
-It also occurs when the definition implicitly employs (incompatible) measurements on multiple copies of $\rho$ \cite{ballentine1970statistical, gherardini2021end}, e.g.,
+It also occurs when the definition implicitly employs (incompatible) measurements on multiple copies of $\rho$ \cite{ballentine1970statistical, gherardini2021end,HernandezGomez_entropy_coherence}, e.g.,

 See Refs.~\cite{cohen1980positive,cohen1989time,cohen1995time} for further discussion.